Rapid1898-code/Learning-Documentation/JAVASCRIPT.md

 }
 ```

-Iteration from 1 to 5 with for-loop
+<br>Iteration from 1 to 5 with for-loop
 ```markdown
 for (let i=1; i<=5; i++) {}
 ```